 It’s something I’ve experimented with a lot, and you’ll probably need to experiment with it too, because we’re all different with varying time constraints and writing abilities.

 But if you’re a small business owner or writer like me at least once a week is my short answer.
-Any less and it will be hard for you and your readers to maintain interest.
+Any less and it will be hard for you and your readers to keep up interest.

 If you want to tap into the power of blogging to grow your business or establish yourself as a writer set yourself a goal and stick to it.
 First decide on a posting schedule of once a week (or twice, three times, daily or how ever often you can realistically manage it) and then make time for it.